 Conkers and acorns

 Commonly kept indoors to deter spiders, these are toxic to dogs – and they’re dangerous for cats as well.
-It’s rare for a dog or cat to bite these, but if they do it can cause stomach issues like intestinal blockages.
+It’s rare for a dog or cat to bite these, but if they do, it can cause stomach issues and, if eaten whole, could cause intestinal blockages.

 Daffodils